Organizations push for census participation

 This is where Sarmiento and the Rogers-Lowell Chamber of Commerce steps in.

-He said, “Speaking to the congregations, every opportunity we have, either in English or Spanish, we go there and explain all of these issues—making sure everyone understands this is confedential.”
+He said, “speaking to the congregations, every opportunity we have, either in English or Spanish, we go there and explain all of these issues—making sure everyone understands this is confidential.”

 He’s not working alone.